Sentencing of gunman Brenton Tarrant: The mosque hero and the toddler who wanted to be a policeman

 Mucaad was born in New Zealand to a Somali family who fled fighting in 1995.

+His brother Abdi Farah Aden Ibrahim read a statement on behalf of their father Aden Diriye, who was standing by his side in court.

-In a statement read by Aden Dirye, Mucaad's father described how he's been proud to watch his children grow up and be educated in his adopted homeland.
+Ibrahim said Diriye has been proud to watch his children grow up and be educated in his adopted homeland.

 "The horrendous crime this evil man committed has shattered our lives.
 However we still love and feel we belong in this country."